-- ☐ Awnings must be closed (and secured) while the RV is in transit.

-Keep clear of arm assemblies while opening adjusting or closing - Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage. - ☐ Always operate the awning according to the instructions. - ☐ Periodically check that the fasteners are tight (tighten if necessary). - \square Keep the awning fabric and arms clean.

-e effects of wind and rain on an awning are unpredictable and can cause were damage to the awning and/or the recreation vehicle.
+▲ WARNING □ Awnings must be closed (and secured) while the RV is in transit. □ Keep clear of arm assemblies while opening, adjusting or closing the awning.
+Failure to obey this caution could result in injury and/or property damage.
+Always operate the awning according to the instructions.
+Periodically check that the fasteners are tight (tighten if necessary).
+Keep the awning fabric and arms clean. ▲ CAUTION ne effects of wind and rain on an awning are unpredictable and can cause were damage to the awning and/or the recreation vehicle.
 Retract the awning If wind or extended periods of rain are expected.
-If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.
-Awni ng (Care Keep you r awnings clean and in good condition to prevent costly repairs.
-[Keep the awning fabric clean.
-For detailed cleaning information, refer to the manufacturer's owner information.
-[Do not use insecticides or other sprays near the awning fabric.
-These can cause stains, and could adversely affect the fabric's ability to repel water.
-[Do not expose the awning to adverse environmental conditions, corrosive agents or other harmful conditions.
-[Do not allow the corner of the entry door to contact the awning fabric.
-Otherwise premature wear or tearing of awning fabric could occur.
-[Never close the awning (for storage) when wet.
-The combination of moisture and dirt could result in mildew, discoloration, and stains.
-If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again.
-[Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
-Mildew could grow on dirt and organic debris causing permanent discoloration, stains, and odors to the awning fabric.
-[Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
-Clean awning hardware (as needed) with a mild surface cleaner.
-[Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly.
-[Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray as needed.
-[Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric. which stowa slight n ma ige (''tra ning fabric is durable and water resistant.
-Wrinkling is a normal characteristic by be more noticeable when the awning is retracted, and after prolonged periods of rolled up).
+If you leave the RV unattended for a length of time, to avoid unexpected climate conditions. ning (Care ir awnings clean and in good condition to prevent costly repairs.
+Keep the awning fabric clean.
+For detailed cleaning information, refer to the ufacturer's owner information.
+Do not use insecticides or other sprays near the awning fabric.
+These can ostains, and could adversely affect the fabric's ability to repel water.
+Do not allow the corner of the entry door to contact the awning fabric.
+Other premature wear or tearing of awning fabric could occur.
+Never close the awning (for storage) when wet.
+The combination of moisture dirt could result in mildew, discoloration, and stains.
+If it is necessary to reawning (temporarily) while it is wet, make sure you roll it out and let it dr soon as conditions allow) before rolling it up again.
+Do not allow dirt, leaves, or other debris to accumulate on the awning, we could cause abrasion and stains.
+Mildew could grow on dirt and organic decausing permanent discoloration, stains, and odors to the awning fabric.
+Do not use strong chemicals or abrasives to clean parts, as their protective faces will be damaged.
+Clean awning hardware (as needed) with a mild su cleaner.
+Apply silicone spray lubricant as needed to the moving parts on the fabric tube assembly.
+Lubricate all pins and sliding surfaces of the arm assemblies with silicone s as needed.

+Vinyl awning fabric is durable and water resistant.
+Wrinkling is a normal characteristic, which may be more noticeable when the awning is retracted, and after prolonged periods of es on the awning fabric.

+Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushstowage (rolled up).
 Leave the awning open during warm weather to minimize wrinkling.
-A wel line" may appear where the door roller (if installed) contacts the fabric.
-This is ad does not affect the integrity of the fabric.
-To cle ean 1 the fabric: [Open the awning.
-[Mix $1/4$ cup soap with five gallons of fresh water.
-Always use a natural soap, no a detergent.
-The water should be cold to lukewarm, never more the 100° F. Liberally drench the fabric with cleaning solution.
-Close the awning and allow the cleaning solution to soak for five minutes.
-[Open the awning and thoroughly hose off the top and bottom of the fabric with clean water.
-Repeat if necessary.
-[Remove the solution COMPLETELY from the awning fabric.
+A slight "travel line" may appear where the door roller (if installed) contacts the fabric.
+This is normal and does not affect the integrity of the fabric.